In this article, we’ll talk about who would — and who wouldn’t — benefit from upgrading to a Gold Star Executive

 Costco also says that an Executive Membership qualifies you for discounts on Costco services such as check printing and identity protection.

 How Do I Know if an Executive Membership Makes Sense for Me?

 The biggest advantage to upgrading to an Executive Membership is the 2% reward.
-It basically amounts to an additional 2% discount on almost everything you buy at Costco’s already-low prices.
+In essence, it amounts to an additional 2% discount on almost everything you buy at Costco’s already-low prices.
 But paying more for the Executive Membership makes sense only if you’re going to spend enough at Costco to justify the additional $60 a year.

 Here’s how to figure out if it’s worth it for you: